Configure same-cycle scheduling dependencies

 • Modify dependencies from code parsing

-When the dependencies from code parsing do not meet your expectations, or when scenarios that do not support scheduling dependencies (tables whose data is not produced by periodic scheduling) require you to manually remove dependencies, refer to the following instructions to modify the automatically parsed dependencies.
+If the parsed dependencies do not match your expectations, or if unsupported scenarios (tables whose data is not produced by periodic scheduling) require manual adjustments, modify the parsed dependencies as follows.

 Action